-Our CPS Strategic Committee is made up of the following FDA officials and industry experts:
+Our Combination Products Summit Strategic Committee is made up of the following FDA officials and industry experts:

-Steve obtained his Ph.D. in immunology from Kansas State University and has an MBA from the University of St. Thomas, St. Paul, Minnesota.
+Steve obtained his Ph.D. in immunology from Kansas State University and also holds an MBA in general management from the University of St. Thomas in St. Paul, Minnesota.

 Global Quality Leader – Drug Delivery System Development